 Now, you might manage to hit upon this one if you are in the midst of a declutter, but if not, set out to find something.

 Most of us have things lying around our homes that we have completely forgotten about.
 Have a little root through your cupboards and see what you can find.
-It might be different ornaments, vases, duvet sets, throws, absolutely anything that you can find that you have not had out for a while.
+It might be different ornaments, vases, duvet sets, throws, absolutely anything that you can find that you have not had out for a while, that could make a room extra cosy or brighten it up.

 It will give your home a fresh look and you’ll be pleased with yourself for reviving a forgotten treasure.